kurko/blog/obsidian/essay/_posts/2026-06-07-the-camino-to-santiago-de-compostela.md

   <figcaption></figcaption>
 </figure>

-About 8km away, from a peak between the trees, we see buildings and a Ferris wheel on the horizon.
-From there, we descend into the valley toward Agrela, and the arrival is a new, steady climb.

-[REVIEW]

 <figure>
   <img src="/images/posts/2026-06-07-the-camino-to-santiago/L1012125.jpeg" class="" loading="lazy" fetchpriority="low" />

   <figcaption></figcaption>
 </figure>

+About 8km away, from a peak between the trees, we see buildings and a Ferris wheel on the horizon.
+From there, we descend into the valley toward Agrela, and the arrival is a new, steady climb.
+We go through tiny alleyways, bridge passageways, anticipating the end is closer.

+Gradually, we are met by cars, sidewalks and everything that makes a lively city.
+We must be in *Santiago*.
+We see people in their walking boots across the street, couples pushing the feet forward, families rushing through the corners.
+We advance through neighborhoods for about an hour until we start seeing what must the city center.
+The pilgrimage transforms from trees and rivers into tarmac and shops.

+Suddenly, an alleyway is ahead of us, and hundreds of people are walking through it.
+It must be our final destination.

+***

 <figure>
   <img src="/images/posts/2026-06-07-the-camino-to-santiago/L1012235.jpeg" class="" loading="lazy" fetchpriority="low" />